activecm/rita-legacy/Contributing.md

 ---
 ## Want to help?
 We would love that!
-Here are some ways to get involved, ranging in difficulty from easiest to hardest.
+Here are some ways to get involved, ranging in difficulty from easiest to hardest

 ## Bug Hunting
 Run the software and tell us when it breaks.
-We are happy to receive bug reports.
+We are happy to receive bug reports

 Just be sure to do the following:
 * Check if the bug is already accounted for on the